developer-zebra/developer-zebra-site/how_to_techdoc.md

 ### I. Create a new BRANCH off the "develop" branch of developer-zebra-site repo

+	:::term
-* $ git checkout develop
+	$ git checkout develop
-* $ git checkout -b eb-1.6  ("eb-1.6" = new branch name)
+	$ git checkout -b eb-1.6 develop ("eb-1.6" = new branch name off the "develop" branch)

 ### II.
 Create folder structure
-In product folder ("enterprise-browser"), copy folder of prior version Rename the copied folder to "1-6" (separate digits with dash, not dot) Search and replace " 'productversion: 1-5' " with " 'productversion: 1-6' " on all pages Search and replace "1.5" with "1.6" in appropriate places (a manual replacement process is recommended; some search results will be "false positives")
+In product folder ("enterprise-browser"), copy folder of prior version Rename the copied folder to "1-6" (separate digits with a **dash**, **NOT a dot**) Search and replace " 'productversion: 1-5' " with " 'productversion: 1-6' " on all pages Search and replace "1.5" with "1.6" in appropriate places (a manual replacement process is recommended; some search results will be "false positives")

+	:::term
-* $ git add . (stages all changed files for commit)
+	$ git add . (stages all changed files for commit)
-* $ git commit -m 'EB 1.6 initial commit' (commits the changes, makes a restore point)
+	$ git commit -m 'EB 1.6 initial commit' (commits the changes, makes a restore point)
-* $ git push --set-upstream origin eb-1.6 (only required for the first push, after that just use "git push" to replicate changes to the online repo)
+	$ git push --set-upstream origin eb-1.6 (only required for the first push, after that just use "git push" to replicate changes to the online repo)

 ### III.
 Modify build script and techdocs "tile-page"